zhutao100/qwen-image-mps/README.md

 - Uses a light positive conditioning suffix for quality
 - Generates at a 16:9 resolution (default `1664x928`)
 - Saves the output as `example-YYYYMMDD-HHMMSS.png`
+- Prints the full path of the saved image

+### Fast Mode (Lightning LoRA)
+When using the `-f/--fast` flag, the script:
+- Automatically downloads the Lightning LoRA from Hugging Face if not present
+- Merges the LoRA weights into the model for accelerated generation
+- Uses fixed 8 inference steps with CFG scale 1.0
+- Provides ~6x speedup compared to the default 50 steps

+The fast implementation is based on [Qwen-Image-Lightning](https://github.com/ModelTC/Qwen-Image-Lightning).

 ## Notes and tweaks
 - **Aspect ratio / resolution**: The script currently uses the `16:9` entry from an `aspect_ratios` map.
 You can change the selection in the code where `width, height` is set.
-- **Determinism**: A fixed seed is used.
+- **Determinism**: Use the `--seed` parameter to control the random generator for reproducible results.
 On MPS, the random generator runs on CPU for improved stability.
 - **Performance**: If you hit memory or speed issues, try reducing `--steps`.

 ## Troubleshooting